Kinectrics/touchpoint-ui/README.md

 Only code in this directory will actually be published.
 Anything else is for testing and development purposes.

 To start the test app, use npm start.
-Pnce you are happy with the results, you can run
+Once you are happy with the results, you can run

 	npm run build